-- (1) Students can opt for a semester at a university abroad in lieu of an internship.
-The semester abroad should accomplish specific goals, in particular: - to expand and refine students' theoretical knowledge and practical skills acquired in their degree programme in accordance with Section 3, to demonstrate proficiency therein via successful completion of examinations, as well as to attend courses at the hosting university in chosen areas and conclude them with examinations; - to promote intercultural competence and a global perspective, particularly in terms of learning how to work together with teachers and students from different national and cultural backgrounds and adapting to unfamiliar educational structures; and - to improve proficiency in the host country's predominate language. - (2) Section 21 (3) applies accordingly with regard to requests to undertake a semester abroad.
-In addition, students must already have applied for and secured a slot at a suitable host university abroad.
-There is no automatic entitlement to a slot at a university abroad.
+(1) Students can opt for a semester at a university abroad in lieu of an internship.
+The study abroad semester should accomplish specific goals, in particular:

+- to expand and refine students' theoretical knowledge and practical skills acquired in their degree programme in accordance with Section 3, to demonstrate proficiency therein via examinations, to attend courses at the hosting university in specific areas, and to conclude said courses with examinations; - to promote intercultural competence and a global perspective, particularly in terms of learning how to work together with teachers and students from different national and cultural backgrounds and adapting to unfamiliar educational structures; and - to improve proficiency in the language of the host country.

+(2) Section 21 (3) applies accordingly with regard to requests to undertake a study abroad semester.
+As a rule, students will be permitted to begin their study abroad semester if they have obtained at least 90 credits.
+The examination regulations for the individual degree programmes can stipulate that students may earn fewer credits than the minimum defined in sentence 1 before undertaking their study abroad semester.
+In addition, students must already have applied for and secured an available spot at a suitable host university abroad.
+There is no automatic entitlement to a spot at a university abroad.

-- (3) The Examination Board, in conjunction with the International Coordinator of the faculty, will judge the suitability of a proposed semester abroad with regard to the goals set forth in subsection (1) sentence 2 and thus the request to undertake the semester abroad. - (4) Section 21 (5) sentences 1 and 2 apply accordingly with regard to the supervision of semesters abroad.
-After conclusion of the semester abroad, students must submit a written report and hold a presentation on their experiences and how these relate to the goals defined in subsection (1) sentence 2. - (5) The supervising professor or non-professorial senior lecturer (LfbA) will recognise and attest via certificate the successful completion of the semester abroad if, in their estimation, the goals set forth in subsection (1) sentence 2 were achieved and the student successfully obtained at least 15 credits (ECTS) during their semester abroad.
-The examination regulations for the degree programmes can demand students earn a greater number of credits (ECTS) than the minimum defined in sentence 1. - (6) If the supervising professor or non-professorial senior lecturer (LfbA) does not recognise the successful completion of the semester abroad, it can be repeated as a whole up to two additional times.
-Students may also opt for an internship semester in lieu of repeating a semester abroad. - (7) Thirty (30) credits are awarded for successful completion of a semester abroad. - (8) The examination regulations for the degree programmes can exclude the option of a semester abroad for technical reasons. - (9) Semesters abroad can be cancelled prematurely for any reason without counting as an attempt, but this may occur only once and only within the first four weeks.
+(3) The Examination Board, in conjunction with the faculty's International Coordinator, will decide on the suitability of a proposed semester abroad with regard to the goals set forth in subsection (1) sentence 2 and thus the request to undertake the semester abroad.

+(4) Section 21 (5) sentences 1 and 2 apply accordingly with regard to the supervision of study abroad semesters.
+After conclusion of the study abroad semester, students must write a report and give a presentation on their experiences and how these relate to the goals defined in subsection (1) sentence 2.

+(5) The supervising professor or lecturer for special purposes (LfbA) will recognise and attest via certificate the successful completion of the study abroad semester if, in their estimation, the goals set forth in subsection (1) sentence 2 were achieved and the student was successful in earning at least 15 ECTS credits during their semester abroad.
+The examination regulations can stipulate that students must earn more than the minimum number of ECTS credits defined in sentence 1.

+(6) If the supervising professor or lecturer for special purposes (LfbA) does not recognise the successful completion of the study abroad semester, it can be repeated as a whole up to two additional times.
+Students may also opt for an internship semester instead, provided their examination regulations do not explicitly exclude this option.

+(7) Thirty (30) credits are awarded for successful completion of a study abroad semester.

+(8) The examination regulations can exclude the option of a study abroad semester for technical reasons.

+(9) Study abroad semesters can be cancelled prematurely for any reason without loss of an attempt, but only once and only within the first four weeks.

-Thesis
+Section 23 Thesis

 (1) The purpose of the bachelor's thesis is to assess whether students can use theoretical and applied research methods independently and in a limited period of time to develop a practice-oriented work in their field that adequately explores both technical details and broad interdisciplinary connections.
 The bachelor's thesis usually involves independent scientific research into the assigned topic with a detailed description and explanation of the results.

-Where justified by subject matter, the thesis can also take the form of an academic paper incorporating a literature review.
-The examination regulations for the degree programmes can stipulate additional rules and requirements.
+When justified by subject matter, the thesis can also take the form of a literature review.
+The examination regulations can stipulate additional rules and requirements.